-SUMMER 2018--Living History, on Lake Superior's North Shore
+SUMMER 2019--Living History, on Lake Superior's North Shore

-Share the stories of intertwining lives and cultures at Grand Portage during the 18th century fur trade.
-Volunteer interpreters portray the time period 1785-1802 at the North West Company fur trade depot and Ojibwe Village at the Grand Portage and Lake Superior.
-Living history interpreters communicate the story of Grand Portage through demonstrations, formal programs, and informal visitor contacts.
-The park sees approximately 250-300 visitors daily during the busy season.
-The living history site is located on the Minnesota shore of Lake Superior, where there is a nice lake breeze and it rarely reaches ninety degrees!
+Share the stories of intertwining lives and cultures at Grand Portage during the late 18th century.
+Volunteer interpreters portray the time period 1785-1802 in and around the North West Company's inland headquarters.
+Interpreters communicate the story of Grand Portage through demonstrations, formal programs, and informal visitor contacts.

 We are looking for couples who are eager to learn and try new things.
-A volunteer's typical three-day work week varies and could include: a day in the Voyageur’s Encampment talking about the life of a voyageur, a day at the Heritage Center at the inforamtion desk, and then day three in the Kitchen demonstrating historic cooking.
+If you like variety, check us out!
+A typical 3-day work week varies and could include: the Ojibwe Village talking about the lives and annual cycle of local native tribes, the Heritage Center inforamtion desk, and the Kitchen demonstrating historic cooking.
 Rarely will you be in the same station twice in one week.
 All new interpreters learn the ropes by shadowing veteran guides.
-Contacts stations include an Ojibwe Village, Voyageur Encampment, Great Hall, Kitchen, Canoe Warehouse, and the visitor center, or Heritage Center.

 Before you arrive, you will receive our traveling library to learn more about the history of the Grand Portage, the North American fur trade, and the Ojibwe people and culture.
-When you arrive, you will participate in two weeks of training and two weeks of shadowing experienced interpreters.
+When you arrive, you will participate in two weeks of interpretive and mandatory training and two weeks of shadowing experienced interpreters.

 This position has been identified as "Strenuous."